Big Sur Elopement Guide

 When to Elope in Big Sur

 Coastal California has beautiful weather year-round with mild winters.
-With that said, we think the best time to elope in Big Sur would be late summer to fall months.
-From August to October you will experience dry and warm weather.
+With that said, we think the best time to elope in Big Sur would be the late summer to fall months.
+From August to October, you will experience dry and warm weather.

-If you want to have a winter wedding, we do suggest to have one on the side of caution.
+If you want to have a winter wedding, we do suggest having one on the side of caution.
 There is usually more rainfall during this time of year, which can lead to road closures and landslides.

 5 Tips For Eloping in Big Sur